tkhq/sdk/examples/with-federated-passkeys/README.md

 - A public/private API key pair for Turnkey
 - An organization ID
-- A (crypto) private key ID

 Once you've gathered these values, add them to a new `.env.local` file.
-Notice that your private key should be securely managed and **_never_** be committed to git.
+Notice that your API private key should be securely managed and **_never_** be committed to git.

 ```bash
 $ cp .env.local.example .env.local